“It is a great event to get pupils working collaboratively and it reinforces the importance of learning about languages

 All questions in the heats are to be answered by the team collectively.
 They may want to nominate one member to write down the answers.

 - The questions in the language round will feature German, Spanish, Italian and French.
-These are listening comprehension questions which have been drawn up together with Education Scotland and SCILT, Scotland’s National Centre for Languages) to support the continuing development of 1+2 in primary schools.
-Questions will be recorded by native speakers and are appropriate to the level of language typically studied at P6.
+These are listening comprehension questions which have been drawn up together with Education Scotland and SCILT (Scotland’s National Centre for Languages) to support the continuing development of 1+2 in primary schools.
+Questions will be recorded by native speakers from Heriot Watt University.

 Following feedback regarding scoring and format from 2018-19, there will no longer be a final round for the top two teams.
 All scores from Rounds 1-4 will be used to identify a winning team and runner up.
 The winning team will be presented with a trophy and will be invited to attend the final in Edinburgh.
 Each participant will get a pen and a certificate.